Ahsan Khan

 Ahsan Khan (احسن خان; born 9 October 1981) is a British Pakistani actor, producer and TV host.

 He began acting in 1998.
 He appeared in the films Nikah, Billi, Ghar Kab Aao Gay, Sultanat, Ishq Khuda, Dil Mera Dhadkan Teri and later moved on to television.

-He hosted a quiz show Hayya Allal Falah on Hum TV in 2011, during Ramadan.
+He hosted a quiz show Hayya Allal Falah, during Ramadan.
 Ahsan Khan is also hosting 2020's Ramadan transmission which is airing on PTV Home named Ramazan Pakistan.